Privacy Policy

 • where disclosure is required by law, including compulsory notices from courts of law, tribunals or government agencies.

-We will take all reasonable steps to ensure that your personal information is stored securely and is protected.
 This includes a range of systems and communication security measures, as well as the secure storage of hard copy documents.

 The Website is protected by a secured global API gateway infrastructure.
 This API-serving infrastructure is only accessible over encrypted SSL/TLS channels, and every request must include a time-limited authentication token generated via human login or private key-based secrets through the authentication system.